dashpay/docs/docs/user/masternodes/understanding.rst

      proposal voting.
 Votes signed with the corresponding private key are valid while the masternode is in the registered set.

-- Masternode payments were previously sent to the address holding the collateral.
-Under DIP003, the owner should specify a different address to receive payments in the ProRegTx.
+- Masternode owners should specify an address different from the collateral to receive payments in the ProRegTx.
 The owner may optionally specify a non-zero percentage as payment to a separate masternode operator, if applicable.
 - The masternode configuration can later be updated using ProUpServTx, ProUpRegTx and ProUpRevTx transactions.
 See `Updating Masternode Information <https://github.com/dashpay/dips/blob/master/dip-0003.md#updating-masternode-information>`_ in DIP003 and :ref:`update-dip3-config` in this documentation for more details.
-- All functions related to DIP003 will only take effect once Spork 15 is enabled on the network.
-Until then, it is necessary to set up the masternode following the `old process <https://docs.dash.org/en/0.12.3/masternodes/setup.html>`_ and then work through the `upgrade procedure <https://docs.dash.org/en/0.13.0/masternodes/dip3-upgrade.html>`__.
-  In this state, the masternode will continue to function in compatibility mode, and all DIP003 related functions, such as payments to a separate address or percentage payments to operators, will not yet have any effect.
-The ``ownerKeyAddr`` and ``votingKeyAddr`` must also be  identical until Spork 15 is enabled.

 The process of setting up or upgrading a masternode is as follows: